AyanaZaire/git-interview-baseline/README.md

 1. Why do we use GitHub?
 2. What is a branch?
 3. How do we create and checkout into a branch?
-4. How do we make commits with a message?
+4. How do we make a commit with a message?
 5. What are remote GitHub repositories (repos)?
-6. How we update our local copy of the repo with all the remote branches?
+6. How do we update our local copy of the repo with all the remote branches?
 7. How do we merge updated remote branches?
-8. How do we update our local copy of the repo and merge remote branches in one git command?
+8. How do we update our local copy of the repo *and* merge remote branches in one git command?

 Treat answering these questions as a benchmark for understanding the GitHub workflow.
 Happy collaborating!

 ## Summary

+1. `git branch`: Confirm current branch
+2. `git branch -a`: List of all branches
-1. `git branch <branch name>`: Make and name a new branch
+3. `git branch <branch name>`: Make and name a new branch
-2. `git checkout <branch name>`: Checkout a branch
+4. `git checkout <branch name>`: Checkout a branch
-3. `git checkout -b <branch name>`: Create and checkout a new branch
+5. `git checkout -b <branch name>`: Create and checkout a new branch
-4. `git commit -m "Your message here"`: Create commits with a message within a branch
+6. `git commit -m "Your message here"`: Create commits with a message within a branch
-5. `git merge <branch name>`: Merge branches from master
+7. `git merge <branch name>`: Merge branches from master
-6. `git fetch`: Update branches from remotes
+8. `git fetch`: Update branches from remotes
-7. `git merge <remote name>/<branch name>`: Merge updated remote branches
+9. `git merge <remote name>/<branch name>`: Merge updated remote branches
-8. `git pull`: Update and merge remote branches
+10. `git pull`: Update and merge remote branches
+11. `git log`: A log of commits with timestamps
+12. `git status`: Provides info on the "status" of your branch
+13. `git remote add origin <remote url>`: Creates a remote for the local copy of your repo

 ### Resource